Tuesday, May 4, 2010

 August 1, 1944, Winnipeg Tribune

-The city leased the theatre short-term to local promoters and it hosted numerous political speeches, concerts, school choirs and the like.
-The city was losing money on these leases and in 1944 decided that the time was right to put the venue up for sale
+The city leased the theatre short-term to local promoters and it hosted numerous political speeches, concerts, and school recitals.
+The city lost money on these leases and in 1944 decided that the time was right to put the venue up for sale

 November 2, 1945, Winnipeg Tribune